kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### What transport layer protocols are implemented in Kamailio?

-:page_with_curl: At network layer, Kamailio supports both IPv4 and IPv6.
+📃 At network layer, Kamailio supports both IPv4 and IPv6.

 At transport layer, Kamailio support UDP, TCP, TLS and SCTP.
 Transmission can be done in asynchronous mode (configuration option),